Test/demonstrate core faudes generators

 ## say hello

-print("Computing reachable states for the simple machine")
+print('Computing reachable states for the simple machine')

-reach_acc = gen.InitStates().Copy() ## copy required to keep generator (!)
+todo = gen.InitStates().Copy() ## copy required to keep generator (!)

 ## log test case

-faudes.TestDump("reach expect true", reach_acc == gen.AccessibleSet() )
+TestDump('reach expect true', reach == gen.AccessibleSet() )

 ## show result (indices still refer to the generator)